-The Americans ‘Abdu’l-Bahá met in 1912 lived on the cresting heights of a decades-long wave of optimism generated by faith in the ability of new sciences — statistics, economics, sociology, and psychology prominent among them — to solve the injustices of the industrial age.
+The optimistic Americans ‘Abdu’l-Bahá met in 1912 lived on the cresting heights of a twenty-year-long wave of frenzied reform activity unprecedented in American history.
 The watershed election of that year incarnated a wide-ranging national debate about the future of America’s economic, social, and political structure.
 Within four years the major planks of the progressive movement had been enacted by Congress and the Democratic administration of Woodrow Wilson.

 “What is real unity?”
 ‘Abdu’l-Bahá had asked a Unitarian congregation in Brooklyn on June 16th.
-“The unity which is productive of unlimited results,” he argued, “is first a unity of mankind….
+“The unity which is productive of unlimited results,” he argued, “is first a unity of mankind. . . .
 For they all breathe the same atmosphere, all inhabit the same earth, all are sheltered beneath the same heaven, all receive effulgence from the same sun, all are under the protection of one God.”